EQEmu/eqemu-docs-v2/docs/server/items/evolving.md

 ## XP Transfer

-There is an witch in Corathus Creep who will preform basic transfer of evolving item experience.
+There is a witch in Corathus Creep who will preform basic transfer of evolving item experience.
 The current implementation allows for the following:

 - If sub_types are the same, the conversion rate is 100% otherwise it is 30%
 - The current amount is the total of all the levels currently obtained